bemosior/PHPasswordPusher/README.md

 * Apache
 * MySQL
 * PHP 5.3
+* Central Authentication Service (CAS) 3.5.1 (optional)

 ## Installation
 1. Set up the environment.
-You will need to install these packages: mysql-server, httpd (apache2), php, php-mcrypt, php-pdo, php-mysql.
+You will need to install these packages: mysql-server, httpd (apache2), php, php-mcrypt,php-mysql, and php-xml.
 2. Change configuration options in ./pwpusher_private/config.php
 3. Change configuration options in ./install.php.
 Remember to remove the credentials in this file when you're done with step 4!
 4. From the command-line interface, run `php install.php`